Read Part 1 and Part 2.

 David was the king that Yahweh had promised (Gen. 17:4-6, 16; Deut.
 17:14-15).
 His reign came some four centuries after God had said that He would “surely set a king over you” (Deut.
 17:15), and not much shy of a millennium after the covenant made with Abraham.
 God never seems to be in a hurry.

 In many ways 2 Samuel 7 is the strategic point for understanding the covenants with Israel.
 It pulls together the Abrahamic and Mosaic covenants, land and people and God-centered government, in a way that concretizes the one and shows the righteous yet temporal nature of the other.
 In the person of the King the Lord’s creation goal will take shape.
-That King is not David, but David, as Abraham, is granted the inestimable privilege of beginning the dynasty (cf. Matt.
+That King is not David, but David, like Abraham, is granted the inestimable privilege of beginning the dynasty (cf. Matt.
 1:1).

 Scripture presents the Davidic covenant almost as a response from Yahweh to the relocation and veneration of the ark of the covenant.
 Here is a man who will take the covenant seriously (even though he will sin grievously – Psa.
 51).

 The importance of the Davidic covenant is underlined by the fact that, as with all the previous Divine covenants, God Himself utters it.